Khloe Kardashian Reportedly Being Pressured By Her Family To Stay On ‘Keeping Up With The Kardashians’

 In addition, Khloe has been working very hard on her post-baby body.
 Although Kardashian only gave birth to her daughter, True, in April, she is already bouncing back.
 The reality star has been showing off her workouts via social media, and interacting with her fans when it comes to her exercise and fitness habits.
 Khloe has been working so hard that she’s even showing off her toned belly.
 On Sunday, she was spotted wearing a tiny yellow bikini on Kendall Jenner’s Instagram story, and fans went wild over how great she looks only weeks after giving birth.

-In addition, sources reveal that Khloe Kardashian puts her family first always, which could be one of the main reasons she’s decided to return to Keeping Up with the Kardashians.
+In addition, sources reveal that Khloe Kardashian puts her family first always, which could be one of the main reasons she’s decided to return to Keeping Up With the Kardashians.

 “Khloe has always put family first, but having True has only solidified that for her.
 Khloe’s schedule revolves around True, and [she] doesn’t want to miss a moment with her when she is awake.
 She is very much a homebody, and always has been, but definitely is nesting more with Tristan and True.
-She is just glowing, and motherhood certainly agrees with her,” an insider told Us Weekly Magazine.
+She is just glowing, and motherhood certainly agrees with her,” an insider told Us Weekly.